MyNameIsTrez/grug-terminal-game-c-cpp/README.md

 # grug-example-game

-See [my blog post](https://mynameistrez.github.io/2024/02/29/creating-the-perfect-modding-language.html) for an introduction to the grug programming language.
+See [my blog post](https://mynameistrez.github.io/2024/02/29/creating-the-perfect-modding-language.html) for an introduction to the grug modding language.

 ## Running the game